 PS can be described as:

 PS forces the right ventricle to work harder to pump blood through the pulmonary valve into the pulmonary artery to reach the lungs.
 This causes the right ventricle to thicken (hypertrophy) and get larger.
 Over time, the right ventricle can become so overworked that it no longer pumps blood well.
-This condition is known as congestive heart failure (CHF).
+This condition is known as heart failure (HF).

 Children with valve problems such as PS may be at risk of developing an infection of the heart’s inner lining or valves.
 This infection is called infective endocarditis.